AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part1.md

     import '@spectrum-web-components/switch/sp-switch.js';
     ```

-1. Next, open the `src/index.html` file and implement the code for the UI components used in the Bingo Card Generator by replacing your `<sp-theme>` block with the one below:
+1. Next, open the `src/index.html` file and implement the code for the UI components used in the Bingo Card Generator, within the opening and closing `<sp-theme>` block you added previously.
+The final result should look like this:

     ```html
     <sp-theme scale="medium" color="light" theme="express">